sarah-j-smith/FightForTruth/John_Oliver_on_Trump_President_Elect.md

 John Olivers **Last Week Tonight** [Video on Trump as President Elect](https://youtu.be/Uv06XdjbVIM).

-Calls on us all to stay and fight.
-Monitoring Legislation that is going through.
-Voting.
-(Remember both Trump & Pence [have pledged to curtail womens rights to abortion](http://www.reuters.com/article/us-usa-abortion-donations-idUSKBN13A2L8), and Trump has said Roe v Wade should be over-turned & he would appoint an anti-abortion justice to the Supreme Court.)
+Oliver calls on us all to stay and fight, monitoring legislation, and voting.
+Remember both Trump & Pence [have pledged to curtail womens rights to abortion](http://www.reuters.com/article/us-usa-abortion-donations-idUSKBN13A2L8), and Trump has said women who get abortions should be punished, that Roe v Wade should be over-turned and that he would appoint an anti-abortion justice to the Supreme Court.

 Giving time or money to: